hammal/cbadc/docs/source/control-bounded_converters.rst

 Control-Bounded A/D Conversion
 ******************************

-Analog-to-digital (A/D) conversion is an ubiquities part of most of todays electronic devices as it interfaces the analog world we live in with the digital domain.
+Analog-to-digital (A/D) conversion is an ubiquitous part of most of todays electronic devices as it interfaces the analog world we live in with the digital domain.
 Control-bounded A/D conversion is a type of A/D conversion that indirectly converts analog signals into their digital counterpart by